Christoph Sander

 research group Visualizing Science in Media Revolutions, led by Sietske Fransen.
 In my project, I

-Beyond my research related to magnetism I have a second field
+Beyond my research related to magnetism and diagrams, I have published on the history of

 early-modern Jesuit philosophy, particularly the idea and practice of